NunoSempere/clarivoyance/list/index.md

 - ★ By 2035, how many labs will have become a leading lab within 2 years of their founding?

-- ★★ Will the US government nationalise any AI lab by 2035?
+- ★★ Will the US government nationalize any AI lab by 2035?

 - ★★ By January 2025, what % of top-5 entries on Allen Institute for AI leaderboards will be from Chinese labs? (https://leaderboard.allenai.org/).